bigeasy/cadence/README.md

    trampoline, so that asynchronous functions that callback in the same tick do not add a stack frame.
  * Do you have a strategy to test every one of those `if (error)` branches?
-   Cadence handles your erorrs for you and propagates them up and out to the user.
+   Cadence handles your errors for you and propagates them up and out to the user.
  * What about cleaning up after an error?
 You can't just `if (error) callback(error)` if you have files open or databases on the line.
 Cadence has